borgbackup/borg/docs/faq.rst

   fast).
 If so, the processing of the chunk is completed here.
 Otherwise it needs to process the chunk:
 - Compresses (the default lz4 is super fast)
-- Encrypts (AES, usually fast if your CPU has AES acceleration as usual since about 10y)
+- Encrypts and authenticates (AES-OCB, usually fast if your CPU has AES acceleration as usual since about 10y, or chacha20-poly1305, fast pure-software crypto)
-- Authenticates ("signs") using hmac-sha256 or blake2b (see above),
 - Transmits to repo.
 If the repo is remote, this usually involves an SSH connection (does its own encryption / authentication).
 - Stores the chunk into a key/value store (the key is the chunk id, the value is the data).
-While doing that, it computes a CRC32 of the data (repo low-level checksum, used by borg check --repository) and also updates the repo index (another hashtable).
+While doing that, it computes CRC32 / XXH64 of the data (repo low-level checksum, used by borg check --repository) and also updates the repo index (another hashtable).